rohitb7/project/README.md

 Also enhance the blob-service for more features.
 AWS sdk helps in that.
 It can be a service for other services. <br />

 Also all the above mentioned earlier.

+Pending items..
+makefile ..using bash scripts for now incase error returning the what grpc send, ideally there should be data massaging to tell the user what exactly the error is.
+Grpc gateway is